Five of Canada’s best beaches near the city

 Halifax - Lawrencetown

 A scenic 45-minute drive from Halifax is Lawrencetown Beach, one of Canada's best surfing beaches.
-If you've ever wanted to try surfing or kitesurfing, local outfitters Kannon Beach, Surfdonkey or Halifax Kitesurfing can rent you all the equipment you need and set you up with lessons.
+If you've ever wanted to try surfing or kitesurfing, local outfitter Kannon Beach can rent you all the equipment you need and set you up with lessons.
 Strong rip tides and currents are common here, so learning from locals who are knowledgeable about surf conditions and waves at Lawrencetown will ensure you're safely and confidently riding those waves throughout your visit.
-After a day playing in the ocean, find a spot at local favourite Rose & Rooster Bakery or try Seaforth Country Store for burgers and the biggest ice cream scoops in the area.
+After a day playing in the ocean, find a spot at local favourite Rose & Rooster Bakery.
 For something more substantial, head back to Halifax's Dave's Lobster for what locals call the best lobster rolls in Canada.

 St. John's - Middle Cove Beach